ARMmbed/Connector-mDS-REST-API/docs/cloud_azure.md

-## Connecting IoT devices to Microsoft Azure IoTHub with mbed Cloud Connect
+## Connecting IoT devices to Microsoft Azure IoTHub with mbed Device Connector

 ### Introduction

-This tutorial explains how to connect your mbed device to Azure IoTHub, using mbed Cloud Connect and ARMs prototype IoTHub Connector Bridge.
+This tutorial explains how to connect your mbed device to Azure IoTHub, using mbed Device Connector and ARMs prototype IoTHub Connector Bridge.

 Upon completion, you will be able to see and interact with your mbed devices from within the Azure IoTHub ecosystem.